-Applications for admissions for the registered nurse program (RN to BSN) must apply by published dates prior to the fall semester in which they will plan to begin the program.
 Application for admission to the upper division for registered nurse students is selective.
-Students apply through USC Upstate or the Palmetto College website.
+Students apply through USC Upstate or the Palmetto College website and with the school of nursing.
 Each year's class is selected from students who meet the minimum requirements:

-- a) Minimum grade of C on all required prerequisite courses. - b) Completion of all lower division course requirements as listed on the Bachelor of Science Nursing Curriculum RN Track Student Worksheet. - c) Graduate from an ADN or diploma program that is recognized as accredited by the Commission for Education in Nursing, INC (ACEN), formerly the National League of Nursing (NLN) - Hold an unencumbered license.
+- a) Minimum grade of C on all required prerequisite courses. - b) Completion of all lower division course requirements as listed on the Bachelor of Science Nursing Curriculum RN Track Student Worksheet. - c) Graduate from an ADN or diploma program that is recognized as accredited by the Commission for Education in Nursing, INC (ACEN), formerly the National League of Nursing (NLN) - d) Hold an unencumbered license.
 Clinical experiences in states other than South Carolina require an active license in that state.